BlackStump/Fluidd-install/README.md

 These scripts will install

     * Fluidd
-    * Nginx config for Fluidd or Mainsail
+    * Nginx config for Fluidd
     * Installs Moonraker
     * Adds Moonraker config